Start

 • Study overview

 The syllabus rests on a broad, interconnected curriculum with a holistic and integral approach to learning and dialogue.
-The average time commitment will be about 7 to 9 hours per week.
+The average time commitment will be about 7 to 9 hours per week in trimesters.

 1. The Christian Contemplative Tradition

-• This will study core elements of Christian theology and the art of reading scripture from a contemplative perspective.
-It will also introduce the student to the range and depth of the Christian mystical teachers.
+• The study of core elements of Christian theology and the art of reading scripture from a contemplative perspective.
+An introduction to the student to the range and depth of the Christian mystical teachers.

-• The interfaith dialogue will underpin a study of the parallels, common elements and the importance of the differences between traditions.
+• The interfaith dialogue .A study of the parallels, common elements and the importance of the differences between traditions.

 3. Applying contemplative consciousness to the problems of our world

-• This will bring students together with contemplative practitioners with in-depth experience and insight in diverse fields such as science, work, politics, environment and social action.
+• Bringing students together with contemplative practitioners with in-depth experience and insight in diverse fields such as science, work, politics, environment, etc.

 Year 1